AI21Labs/factor/README.md

 ## Data

-We include WIKI-FACTOR, an factuality benchmark of language models based on the Wikipedia section of [The Pile’s](https://github.com/EleutherAI/the-pile)) validation split.
+We include the following FACTOR benchmarks for evaluating factuality of language models:
+* WIKI-FACTOR: based on the Wikipedia section of [The Pile’s](https://github.com/EleutherAI/the-pile)) validation split.
 The dataset consists of 2994 examples.
+* EXPERT-FACTOR: based on the validation and test splits of [ExpertQA](https://arxiv.org/abs/2309.07852), a long-from question answering dataset.
+The benchmark consists of 236 examples.

 ## Evaluation